HKMSA/shop/README.md

 - **Description**

     Get all products on sale.
-Sort and filter with query parameters
+Sort and filter with query parameters, using pipe delimiter %7C

 - **Endpoint**